MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 ### Visibility settings

-Beginning with Android 5.0, the *visibility* setting is available to control how much notification content appears on the secure lockscreen.
+Beginning with Android 5.0, the *visibility* setting is available to control how much notification content appears on the secure lock screen.
 Xamarin.Android defines the following enumerations for setting notification visibility:

--   `NotificationVisibility.Public` &ndash; The full content of the notification is displayed on the secure lockscreen.
+-   `NotificationVisibility.Public` &ndash; The full content of the notification is displayed on the secure lock screen.

 -   `NotificationVisibility.Private` &ndash; Only essential information
-    is displayed on the secure lockscreen (such as the notification icon and the name of the app that posted it), but the rest of the notification's details are hidden.
+    is displayed on the secure lock screen (such as the notification icon and the name of the app that posted it), but the rest of the notification's details are hidden.
 All notifications default to `NotificationVisibility.Private`.

--   `NotificationVisibility.Secret` &ndash; Nothing is displayed on the secure lockscreen, not even the notification icon.
+-   `NotificationVisibility.Secret` &ndash; Nothing is displayed on the secure lock screen, not even the notification icon.
 The notification content is available only after the user unlocks the device.

 To set the visibility of a notification, apps call the `SetVisibility`